blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/IC/labs/Evilginx/Evilginx.md

 ![image](./attachments/img34.png)

-This ensure us that we have capture the user's credentials and the session token.
+This ensures that we have captured the user's credentials and the session token.

-To see more detailed informations about this session execute the following command:
+To see more detailed information about this session, execute the following command:

 ```bash
 sessions <session_ID>